SaphicDeveloper2/Sapphics-Structure-Library/documentation.md

 Developer-only authoring block for structure loot.

-- Now in the creative tab.
+- Not in the creative tab.
+- Obtain with `/give @s sapphics-structure-library:loot_barrel`.
+- Replaced with a vanilla chest when the structure is generated.

 Modes: